Kaiyang-Liu/Kaiyang-Liu/README.md

 # Hi there! :wave:
-This is Kaiyang-Liu, an undergraduate statistics learner.
+This is Kaiyang-Liu, an graduate data science & statistics learner.
 Welcome~~~